-- 1. Time variations in the capacitance play a similar role in the circuit as conductance (1/R). - 2.
-Contrary to conductance, which is always positive, $\frac{dC}{dt}$ may be negative.
+- 1. Time variations in the capacitance play a similar role in the circuit as the conductance. - 2.
+Contrary to conductance, which is always positive, $\dot{C}$ may be negative.
 This implies that capacitance variations may cause energy to be transferred to the circuit (recall that an ordinary passive resistor always dissipates power!!).